Kate is a former veterinarian's assistant of five years. She maintains a passion for training and caring for dogs of all

 You can also try the regular KONG rubber toys too.
 I've got a couple of the red ones, and they've held up to some intense chewing sessions.

 Nylabone Chew Toys aren't exactly "indestructible," but they last a while.
 Even with my Labradoodles gnawing away, I've had Nylabones last at least six months or more.
 Plus, the hard bristles will keep your dog's teeth squeaky (probably literally) clean.

 Outward Hound FireHose Toy

 I came across the FireHose toy on accident when searching for an interactive toy my dogs wouldn't destroy in two hours.
 While it's not meant to be a chew toy, per se, it did turn out to be one of the best toy purchases I made.
 If you have a power chewer that also likes to toss their toys around, this is a good one.
 It's made from the same material as a firehose, so it lasts a good while, and my dogs love it.

-I found out that this is the coolest, most durable, and affordable dog toy.
+I found out that this is the coolest, most durable, and most affordable dog toy.
 Buy your dog her own package of large-sized (they're about the size of a baseball) wool balls from Amazon or Etsy, and she can chew, play fetch and toss the ball around all by herself when you're not home.
 The best part about these is that they can't do any damage no matter how hard your canine companion might push the limits.
 They're extremely lightweight and a safe alternative to tennis balls.

 Rawhides and pig's ears can be dangerous chew toys to give to dogs.
-That's because, apart from the contamination and allergic-reaction risk factors, the biggest risk rawhides have are the choking hazard.
+That's because, apart from the contamination and allergic-reaction risk factors, the biggest risk of rawhides is the choking hazard.
 If your dog really goes at one of these, a piece can break off and get lodged in their throat.
 Skip the rawhides.

 Sure, there are whole aisles of pet stores dedicated to cute plush toys for your pup, but let's face it, these things don't last more than a week with chewers, especially ones who like to chew stuff up to punish you for leaving for the evening.